Maritime history of Odisha: Later history

-Arabian sailors began to intrude into the Bay of Bengal as early as the 8th century, and later Portuguese, Dutch, English and French ships became dominant, reducing the sailors of Odisha to the coastal trade.
+Arabian sailors began to intrude into the Bay of Bengal as early as the 8th century, and later Portuguese, Dutch, English, and French ships became dominant, reducing the sailors of Odisha to the coastal trade.

 In 1568, the Muslim ruler of Bengal, Sulaiman Khan Karrani and then the Mughal Empire succeeded in conquering the land, ending its independence.

 Odisha was subsequently ceded to the Marathas in 1751, and came under British rule during the Second Anglo-Maratha War (1803–1805).

-Maritime trade declined post the reign of Gajapati Empire and also with the rising dominance of European naval powers in Asia, although minor contacts continued under the reign of Bhoi dynasty at Khurda such as noted from the Manchu language memorials and edicts depicting contacts under the reign of Qing dynasty in China, when the Qianlong Emperor received a gift from the Brahmin (Ch.
+Maritime trade declined after the reign of the Gajapati Empire and with the rising dominance of European naval powers in Asia.
+However, minor contacts continued under the reign of Bhoi dynasty at Khurda such as noted from the Manchu language memorials and edicts depicting contacts under the reign of Qing dynasty in China, when the Qianlong Emperor received a gift from the Brahmin (Ch.
 Polomen 婆羅門, Ma.
-Bolomen) envoy of a ruler whose Manchu name was Birakišora han of Utg’ali (Ch.
+Bolomen) envoy of a ruler whose Manchu name was Birakišora han of Utg'ali (Ch.
 Wutegali bilaqishila han 烏特噶里畢拉奇碩拉汗), who is described as a ruler in Eastern India.
-Hence referring to Birakisore Deva I of Khurda (1736–1793) who styled himself as Gajapati, the ruler of Utkala.
+Hence, referring to Birakisore Deva I of Khurda (1736–1793), who styled himself as Gajapati, the ruler of Utkala.
 Many of the gosains entering Tibet from China passed through his territory when visiting the Jagannath temple at Puri.
 With the defeat of the Marathas in the Second Anglo-Maratha War in 1803 and the resulting annexation of Odisha into the British Empire, ended whatever remained of the maritime trade links.